yzrluo/ECE496---Capstone/fft-1d-benchmark/fft-1d-benchmark/README.md

 - Run a simple make in the directory to compile the benchmark.

-- The nerual network has trained using 100k samples.
+- The nerual network has been trained using 100k samples.
 Feed frowarding are implemented (matrices multiplication).
   Folder "weights" contain all wights learned from training

 - You only need to look at/modify/run benchmark.c